Staines railway station: Setting and previous name

 The station serves the town of Staines-upon-Thames in Surrey in southern England to the west of London and is a pre-junction/junction station for the diverging Windsor line.
 The Windsor Line, a branch of the longer route to Reading laid out as the original destination for the lines from London via Staines, is due to quirk of naming conventions in the rail sector, rarely referred to as a branch line.
 Both lines are traditionally referred to as "the Windsor Lines" and the passenger lobby group influencing the service pattern of the lines is named the Windsor Lines Passenger Group.
 The station is managed by South Western Railway on a contract awarded by recurring private franchise, who continue passenger services to/from London Waterloo as since the middle of the 20th century to Reading, Windsor & Eton Riverside and Weybridge.

 The station was one of three – the others were Staines High Street, on the Windsor line, and Staines West, the terminus of a defunct branch of a main west-facing route from West Drayton to the north.
 To distinguish it from the others during their existence the station was known as Staines Central, Staines Junction and Staines Old.

-Operation

-Layout

-Staines railway station is a conventional (double-track) railway, immediately east of the junction of the Windsor and Reading lines, having converged.
-It has two flanking platforms, with the main station entrance and buildings on the northern platform 1, and a secondary entrance and buildings on the southern platform 2.

-The two platforms are linked by two footbridges, one at each end of the station.
-The older western bridge is accessed by stairs.
-The newer eastern bridge has stairs and lifts to make it wheelchair accessible.
-There are toilets on Platform 2.

-The station also has a small siding east to the station.